 strawberry buttermilk cake on a cake plate

-This Strawberry Buttermilk Cake is moist, soft, and so yummy!
-I love the light & simple flavor of this lemon strawberry cake.
+This Strawberry Buttermilk Cake is moist, soft, and so yummy with a light and simple flavor.

 Save this recipe!